allthingslinux/code-of-conduct/README.md

 Examples of moderation expectations:

-Mild: First offenses will get users brought into tickets and warned
+Mild: First offenses will get Members brought into tickets and warned

 Medium: Warns, tickets, and timeouts ranging from 1hr-12hours